Tesla 3Q profit more than doubles from a year ago to $3.29B

 DETROIT (AP) — Tesla reported Wednesday that its third-quarter profit more than doubled from a year ago, fueled by higher vehicle sales.

-The Austin, Texas, electric vehicle and solar panel maker said it earned $3.29 billion from July through September.
+The Austin, Texas, electric vehicle and solar panel maker posted net income of $3.29 billion from July through September.

+CEO Elon Musk said on the company’s quarterly conference call that the Tesla is considering a $5 billion to $10 billion stock buyback next year, even if the economy stumbles.

+And Musk said Tesla’s “Full Self Driving” feature won’t be ready to be used without humans behind the wheel this year.
+But it will be ready next year “without question whatsoever in my mind.”

-Excluding special items, the company made $1.05 per share, beating Wall Street estimates of $1 per share, according to data provider FactSet.
+Excluding special items, Tesla made $1.05 per share, beating Wall Street estimates of $1 per share, according to data provider FactSet.
 Revenue rose 56% to a record $21.45 billion, but fell just short of estimates averaging $21.98 billion.

-Tesla stuck with its prediction of 50% annual vehicle sales growth over a “multi-year horizon,” appearing confident that demand will remain strong.

-“The rate of growth will depend on our equipment capacity, factory uptime, operational efficiency, and the capacity and stability of the supply chain,” the company said.
+Tesla will fall short of its target of 50% annual growth in vehicle deliveries this year, Chief Financial Officer Zachary Kirkhorn said during the conference call, but he was later contradicted by Musk.

+“On the delivery side, we do expect to be just under 50% growth,” he said, blaming the shortfall to expected problems transporting vehicles at the end of the year.

 Earlier this month, Tesla reported vehicle sales that rose 35% for the July-September period compared to the second quarter as the company’s huge factory in China got past supply chain issues and pandemic restrictions.